The Perfect Oatmeal Raisin Cookies

 Raisins- Those chewy bursts of sweetness are like nature’s candy, but they’re not just for flavor.
 Raisins are rich in natural sugars, fiber, antioxidants, vitamins & minerals like iron and potassium.
 They certainly are a testament to the fact that good things come in small packages.

 TIP: There’s a little trick that’ll make your raisins bake better in your cookies.
-Give those raisins a quick soak for extra plumpness by letting them sit in boiling water for about 5 minutes, then drain well before adding to the dough.
+Give those raisins a quick soak for extra plumpness by letting them sit in boiling water for about 5 minutes, then drain well & let them cool before adding to the dough.
 This simple step prevents them from stealing moisture from the dough during baking, keeping everything extra soft.

 Toasted Walnuts- (optional) Though these are not required, it is undeniable that a handful of toasted walnuts elevate these cookies to a whole new level.